 Major Area of Study 1.
-Pediatric Psychology (Program Code: 131712) Major Area of Study 1.
 Infant Mental Health (Program Code: 131714)

 Overarching Aims

 Our aim is to provide a superior level of clinical training in psychology, guided by the scientist-practitioner model, such that interns understand and make use of information derived from the interface of science, psychological theory, and clinical practice.
 Within the context of a competent generalist model, interns will develop clinical knowledge and skills in areas of special expertise.